Searching for $C\!P$ violation through two-dimensional angular distributions in four-body decays of bottom and charmed baryons: introduction

 \section{introduction}

 $C\!P$ violation (\CPV), as one of the cornerstones for the explanation of the matter-antimatter asymmetry of the Universe through baryogenesis \cite{Sakharov:1967dj}, is of great importance in the baryon sector both theoretically and experimentally.
-Searches for \CPV ~have been carried out in the baryonic decay channels of $C\!P$-conjugate pairs, through direct measurements of the differences between the full decay widths\cite{CDF:2011ubb,CDF:2014pzb,LHCb:2018fly,LHCb:2017hwf}, the decay widths corresponding to part of the phase space \cite{LHCb:2019jyj,LHCb:2020zkk}, the triple-product asymmetries (TPA) \cite{LHCb:2016yco,LHCb:2018fpt,LHCb:2019oke}, and the decay asymmetry parameters \cite{FOCUS:2005vxq,BESIII:2022qax,Belle:2022uod}, or through other indirect techniques such as the amplitude analysis \cite{LHCb:2021enr} and the energy test method \cite{LHCb:2019oke}, etc..
+Searches for \CPV ~have been carried out in the baryonic decay channels of $C\!P$-conjugate pairs, through direct measurements of the differences between the full partial decay widths\cite{CDF:2011ubb,CDF:2014pzb,LHCb:2018fly,LHCb:2017hwf}, the decay widths corresponding to part of the phase space \cite{LHCb:2019jyj,LHCb:2020zkk}, the Triple-Product Asymmetries (TPAs) \cite{LHCb:2016yco,LHCb:2018fpt,LHCb:2019oke}, and the decay asymmetry parameters \cite{FOCUS:2005vxq,BESIII:2022qax,Belle:2022uod}, or through other indirect techniques such as the amplitude analysis \cite{LHCb:2021enr} and the energy test method \cite{LHCb:2019oke}, etc..
 Puzzling enough, although it was first discovered almost sixty years ago in the neutral-kaon decays \cite{Christenson:1964fg}, \CPV ~has never been observed in the baryon sector, despite that so many efforts have been paid.

 Contrary to the baryonic cases, \CPV ~has been observed in the decays of $K$ and $D$ mesons \cite{Christenson:1964fg,LHCb:2019hro}, and in plenty of decay channels of $B$ mesons \cite{BaBar:2001ags,Belle:2001zzw,LHCb:2013syl,Workman:2022ynf}, some of which have quite large $C\!P$ asymmetries (\CPA s).
-One such kind of examples are the large regional \CPA s observed in parts of the phase space for some three-body decays of B meson \cite{LHCb:2013ptu,LHCb:2014mir,LHCb:2019sus,LHCb:2022nyw}, in which the interfering effect between the nearby resonances (or the interference of resonance with the non-resonant part) is one important mechanism for the generating of large regional \CPA s \cite{Zhang:2013oqa,Bhattacharya:2013cvn,Cheng:2013dua}.
+One such kind of examples are the large regional \CPA s observed in parts of the phase space for some three-body decays of B meson \cite{LHCb:2013ptu,LHCb:2014mir,LHCb:2019sus,LHCb:2022nyw}, in which the interfering effect between the nearby resonances (or the interference of resonance with the non-resonant part) is one important mechanism for the generating of large regional \CPA s \cite{Zhang:2013oqa,Bhattacharya:2013cvn,Cheng:2013dua,Cheng:2020ipp,Wei:2022zuf}.
+Similar to the $B$ meson cases, multi-body decays of bottom and charmed baryons are usually dominated by various intermediate resonances.
+For example, $\Lambda_b^0\to p\pi^+\pi^-\pi^-$ is dominated by $N(1520)^0$ and $\rho(770)^0$ via ``branching'' decays $\Lambda_b^0\to N(1520)^0(\to p\pi^-)\rho(770)^0(\to \pi^+\pi^-)$ \cite{LHCb:2019jyj}.
+The prevalent interferences between the amplitudes corresponding to various intermediate resonances are expected to leave tracks in the angular distributions of the final particles, in which the \CPV ~is potentially hidden.